Some top choices for clayshooters to be considering

 The clay-shooting cartridges listed here are the products of just six companies.
 Excepting the new Eley VIP Steel Pro Eco, we have picked just two cartridges – a 28g general competition load, and a light load suitable for shooters who are particularly affected by recoil.
 Some of this latter group are subsonic, so are also suitable for use on shooting grounds which have problems with excessive noise.

-Note that all online prices, from Just Cartridges, were accurate at the time of writing but rises in component prices will have an unpredictable effect.
+Note that all online prices, from Just Cartridges, were accurate at the time of writing.
 Online prices are usually cheaper than those charged by local gun shops but you may find local sources more convenient.
 The choice is yours.

 Gamebore advertise this medium-priced cartridge as suitable for training and competition.
 In other words, it seems good for club clays.
 It is assembled in a 70mm case with an 8mm head, and there’s a choice of plastic or fibre wads.
 Shot sizes are 7.5 and 8.
 Claimed muzzle velocity is 1,420 feet per second.
-The cartridge is also available in 21 and 24gr loadings.
+The cartridge is also available in 21, 24 and 28gms loadings.

 EVO LOW NOISE

 This is the lightest-recoiling cartridge in the range.
 The 28gr of No. 8 shot is loaded in a 65mm case with a fibre wad.
 Muzzle velocity is subsonic, so it’s suitable for slightly-built people, youngsters or on grounds where there is a noise problem.
 Why is it more expensive than the supersonic load?
-My guest is it’s due to the numbers game – the demand for subsonic cartridges is comparatively small.
+Probably due to the numbers game – the demand for subsonic cartridges is comparatively small.